Tipu Sultan: Second Anglo-Mysore War

 Tipu Sultan defeated Colonel Braithwaite at Annagudi near Tanjore on 18 February 1782.
 Braithwaite's forces, consisting of 100 Europeans, 300 cavalry, 1400 sepoys and 10 field pieces, was the standard size of the colonial armies.
-Tipu Sultan seized all the guns and took the entire detachment prisoner.
-In December 1781 Tipu Sultan successfully seized Chittur from the British.
-Tipu Sultan had thus gained sufficient military experience by the time Hyder Ali died on Friday, 6 December 1782 – some historians put it at 2 or 3 days later or before, (Hijri date being 1 Muharram, 1197 as per some records in Persian – there may be a difference of 1 to 3 days due to the Lunar Calendar).
-Tipu Sultan realised that the British were a new kind of threat in India.
-He became the ruler of Mysore on Sunday, 22 December 1782 (The inscriptions in some of Tipu's regalia showing it as 20 Muharram, 1197 Hijri – Sunday), in a simple coronation ceremony.
+Tipu Sultan seized all guns and took the detachment prisoner.
+In December 1781 Tipu Sultan seized Chittur from the British.
+Tipu Sultan had gained sufficient military experience by the time Hyder Ali died on Friday, 6 December 1782.
+Some historians put Hyder Ali's death at 2 or 3 days later or before due to the Hijri date being 1 Muharram, 1197 as per some records in Persian (which can result in a difference of 1 to 3 days due to the Lunar Calendar).
+He became the ruler of Mysore on Sunday, 22 December 1782 (the inscriptions in some of Tipu's regalia show it as 20 Muharram, 1197 Hijri Sunday) in a simple coronation ceremony.

-He then worked on to check the advances of the British by making alliances with the Marathas and the Mughals.
+He subsequently worked on to check the advances of the British by making alliances with the Marathas and the Mughals.
 The Second Mysore War came to an end with the 1784 Treaty of Mangalore.

-Ruler of the Mysore
+Ruler of Mysore

-In 1780, Tipu crowned himself Badshah or Emperor of Mysore, and struck coinage.
+On 29 December 1782, Tipu Sultan crowned himself Badshah or Emperor of Mysore with the title Nawab Tipu Sultan Bahadur at age 32, and struck coinage.

 Conflicts with Maratha Confederacy

-The Maratha Empire, under its new Peshwa Madhavrao I, regained most of Indian subcontinent, twice defeating Tipu's father, who was forced to accept Maratha Empire as the supreme power in 1764 and then in 1767.
+The Maratha Empire under its new Peshwa Madhavrao I regained most of Indian subcontinent, twice defeating Tipu's father in 1764 and then in 1767.
 In 1767 Maratha Peshwa Madhavrao defeated both Hyder Ali and Tipu Sultan and entered Srirangapatna, the capital of Mysore.
 Hyder Ali accepted the authority of Madhavrao who gave him the title of Nawab of Mysore.